rubiera/GitHubLink/README.md

 bodyaccX_table_named_1 <- filter(bodyaccX_table_named, ActivityNumber == 1 )
 We now have a time series for each activity with 128 time captures at the 50 Hz sampling rate.
 For example: bodyaccX_table_1_t <- data.table(t(bodyaccX_table_named_1)) This is a transposed data table that can now be plotted as a time series.
-The tie series is for a subject recorded performing one of the six activities.
+The time series is for a subject recorded performing one of the six activities.
 This is the raw data, and that means that there are 3 dimensions by 3 variables (body acceleration, gyro relative position, and total acceleration) x 10,299 indiividual time series.
 That's a lot of possible plots.
 Here is a tiny sample (from run_analysis.R): bodyaccX_table_1_t[4:131, plot(4:131, V1)]